Google Trends 2021 – Keyword Research Tool Correlate Discontinued in 2019

 Once the new website design was uploaded to the new domain the Director pulled me into his office one sunny afternoon and instructed me to open a Google Adwords account to get the word out as fast as we could to as many buyers as possible.
 I had a little experience with Adwords with the company I had previously worked with, and I used Google Trends as a keyword research tool at that time.

-Google Correlate shut down on December 15th 2019 as a result of low usage
+Google Correlate shut down on December 15th 2019

 I do see a lot of traffic in Google Analytics with visitors finding my website for keywords such as “Google Correlate” and “Where has Google Correlate gone” so welcome.
 Are you here to look for keyword research tools, or just to read what happened?